Angaur: Languages

-According to the state constitution of 1982, Angaur's official languages are Palauan (and the local dialect of Palauan in particular), English and Japanese.
+According to the state constitution of 1982, Angaur's official languages are Palauan (and the Angauran dialect in particular), English and Japanese.
 It is the only place in the world where Japanese is a de jure official language, as it is only the de facto official language of Japan.
-At the time the constitution was written, many of the elders participating in the process had been educated in Japanese, as was the practice once Japan gained control of South Seas Mandate in 1914.
+At the time the constitution was written, many of the elders participating in the process had been educated in Japanese, as was the practice once Japan gained control of the South Seas Mandate in 1914.

 However, the results of the 2005 census show that in April 2005 there were no usual or legal residents of Angaur aged 5 or older who spoke Japanese at home at all.
 No residents of Anguar reported themselves or were reported as being of Japanese ethnic origin.
 One person born (but apparently not residing) on Angaur reported to speak Japanese and Palauan equally often at home.
 The 2012 mini census showed 7 people aged 10 or older literate in any language other than Palauan and English for Angaur, out of a total population of 130.

 Political system

+Angaur has its own constitution, adopted in 1982.
+The state government was established in 1982.
 The state of Angaur, with population of less than 150, has an elected chief executive, governor.
 The state also has a legislature elected every two years.
 The state population elects one of the members of the House of Delegates of Palau.

 Transport

 The island is connected by a network of roads.
 Secondary roads radiate out across the island and almost encircle it.
 On the east side of the island is a landing strip constructed during the Japanese administration.
-Although unimproved, the 6600 foot runway is used for the single-engine plane serving Angaur with daily flights from the Airai airport.
+Although unimproved, the 6600 foot runway known as the Angaur Airstrip is used for the single-engine plane serving Angaur with daily flights from the Airai airport.
 The presence of the runway played an important role in the decision by the Americans to take Angaur along with Beliliou during World War II.
 Unlike the battle of Peleliu, however, Angaur received much less shelling before the invasion and the battle did not entail the tragic loss of life witnessed on Beliliou.